PatzEdi/Stockstir/README.md

 2. [PandaStacker](https://github.com/PandaStacker) for taking the time to suggest new functions for Stockstir in [this pull request](https://github.com/PatzEdi/Stockstir/pull/3).
 Thanks for the contributions!

+3. [suvanbanerjee](https://github.com/suvanbanerjee) in [pull request #8](https://github.com/PatzEdi/Stockstir/pull/8) for adding new error handling to the api class.
+Thanks!

 *Contributors in this list gave me permission to put them on the README*
 </details>